sathishproject20/PaperStorage/README.md

 ## ASCII 4, and ASCII 3 Compression Keys:
 Read Every 4 Characters of data as ASCII and convert it into mapping 2 Character Length Custom Fonts or 2 Character Length UTF 8 Fonts made up of 65536 UTF 8
-Fonts(Code Points) in various langauge fonts.
+Fonts(Code Points) in various language fonts.
 The total No of ASCII 4 character is 4294967296 and which equivalent to 2 Character Length UTF 8 Fonts
 Permutations of 65536.

 Read Every 3 Characters of data as ASCII Characters and convert it into ascii decimals and create mapping for every 3 ASCII Characters (ASCII Decimals) into 2